 The following table and the accompanying footnotes are based in part on information supplied to us by the selling stockholders.
 The table and footnotes assume that the selling stockholders will sell all of the shares listed.
-However, because the selling stockholders may sell all or some of their shares under this prospectus from time to time, or in another permitted manner, we cannot assure you as to the actual number of shares that will be sold by the selling stockholders or that will be held by the selling stockholders after completion of any sales.
+However, because the selling stockholders may sell all or some of their shares under this prospectus from time to time, or in another permitted manner, we cannot assure you as to the actual number of shares that will be sold by the selling stockholders after completion of any sales.
 We do not know how long the selling stockholders will hold the shares before selling them.